ONSdigital/sbr-control-api/README.md

 Testing an individual test suite can be specified by using the `testOnly`.

-SBR Api uses its own test configuration settings for integration tests, the details of which can be found on the[ONS Confluence](https://collaborate2.ons.gov.uk/confluence/display/SBR/Scala+Testing).
+SBR Api uses its own test configuration settings for integration tests, the details of which can be found on the [ONS Confluence](https://collaborate2.ons.gov.uk/confluence/display/SBR/Scala+Testing).

 To run integration test run:
 ```shell